Two Chicago Area Appearances

 From the Promo: “The two main characters are both given leitmotifs, which is a classical music tradition, but with a twist.
 T’Challa’s leitmotif is a talking drum rhythm, which Massamba Diop created and recorded for the original recording of the score.
 Killmonger’s leitmotif is played by the Fula flute, which will be performed in Chicago by Steve Kujala, one of the world’s foremost experts in ethnic flutes.”
 Click here for a preview

-The Second Performance: Jazz Ensemble Alum Steve Kujala will appear, June 29, 2022, at 7:00 p.m., with The Chicago Philharmonic at the Ravinia Park Pavilion, in Highland Park Illinois.
-The Philharmonic will present a screening of Disney’s “The Lion King” with Hans Zimmer’s Oscar-winning musical score performed live to the film.
+The Second Performance: Jazz Ensemble Alum Steve Kujala appeared on June 29, 2022, at 7:00 p.m., with The Chicago Philharmonic at the Ravinia Park Pavilion, in Highland Park Illinois.
+The Philharmonic presented a screening of Disney’s “The Lion King” with Hans Zimmer’s Oscar-winning musical score performed live to the film.
 Conductor Thiago Tiberio will direct the orchestra.
 Click here for more information

 Note: Steve appeared, in concert, at the Ravinia Pavilion on July 4, 1973, as a student member of the New Trier West High School Recording Jazz Ensemble.
 Visit the 1972 Band and 1973 Band on this site, along with Steve’s Autobiography, and the Our Pros TAB